HaseHarald/k8s-on-openstack/README.md

   * `MASTER_VOLUME_SIZE`: size of the master volume
   * `MASTER_MEMORY`: how many MB of memory should master have, defaults to 4 GB
   * `MASTER_FLAVOR`: allows to configure the exact OpenStack flavor name or ID to use for the master.
 When set, the `MASTER_MEMORY` setting is ignored.
+  * `KUBELET_NETWORK`: defines what kubelet network to use.
+Possible options currently are 'kubenet and 'calico'.
+Defaults to kubenet.
+  * `CALICO_SOURCE`: specifies the source of the calico deployment.
+Is ignored when `KUBELET_NETWORK` isn't set to 'calico' Defaults to https://docs.projectcalico.org/v3.1/getting-started/kubernetes/installation/hosted/kubeadm/1.7/calico.yaml but can also be set to files in the manifests folder for example.

 Spin up a new cluster: